darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ## Extra info - Fonts.

-Thie step is not need if u used this guide main instruction and used Lutris/Wine to install the game properly as described in `3.
-Setup Freelancer and Wine Prefix` step.
+`By default you don't need this step, if u followed Step "3.
+Setup Freelancer and Wine Prefix" step correctly!`

 If you copied game from windows 10 instead of installing in Lutris/Wine, then u need to put the fonts manually in windotws/Fonts folder

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/fonts_setup1.png)